AsheleyAudrey/event-registration-system/README.md

 #### 📌 About the Project

-EventHub is an event registration and ticketing system developed asa cloud-computing capstone project.
+EventHub is an event registration and ticketing system developed as a cloud-computing capstone project.

 The application allows users to: